 Estimates of future changes in seasonal or annual precipitation in a particular location are less certain than estimates of future warming.
-However, at the global scale, scientists are confident that relatively wet places such as the tropics and the high latitudes will get wetter, while relatively dry places in the subtropics (where most of the world’s deserts are located) will become drier.
+However, at the global scale, scientists are confident that relatively wet places, such as the tropics, and higher latitudes will get wetter, while relatively dry places in the subtropics (where most of the world’s deserts are located) will become drier.

 Threats Posed by Drought

 The United States is historically susceptible to drought.
 Paleoclimate studies show major droughts in the distant past, while some more recent dry periods are still within living memory, such as the Dust Bowl of the 1930s or the drought of the 1950s.
 These historic examples serve as guideposts to highlight our vulnerabilities to drought as we move into a warmer and, in some places, drier future.

-- Transportation: Droughts can affect water levels on rivers of commerce like the Mississippi.
+Transportation: Droughts can affect water levels on rivers of commerce like the Mississippi.
 Transport barges need at least nine feet of water, and to maintain this level, the U.S. Army Corps of Engineers had to blast, dredge, and clear obstructions on a key stretch of the Mississippi in 2013.
 Also, drought and heat can buckle roadways.
 A 2011 drought in Texas caused $26 million in pavement disress.

 Wildfires: [link to wildfires page] Drought conditions and record heat have fueled damaging and sometimes deadly wildfires in the U.S. West.
 Millions of forested acres and thousands of homes have been lost over the past decade due to fires thriving in dry, stressed forests and the proximity of communities to fire-prone forests.

 How to Build Resilience

-- Governments and businesses must identify their drought vulnerabilities and improve their resilience.
+Governments and businesses must identify their vulnerability to drought and improve resilience.
 Actions like conserving water, enhancing water efficiency throughout landscapes, city plans, water infrastructure, identifying alternative water supplies, emergency planning for drought, and planting drought-resistant crops will help prepare for both future droughts and climate change.